Psycho Bitch

-"Psycho Bitch" (stylized as "Psycho B**ch" on the main cover) is a song by Mexican singer Thalía written by her for her upcoming nineteenth studio album.
-It was released by Sony Music Latin as the album's lead single on November 4, 2022.
+"Psycho Bitch" (stylized as "Psycho B**ch" on the main cover) is a self-penned song by Mexican singer Thalía, released by Sony Music Latin as a stand-alone single on November 4, 2022.

 Background and release

 The song was released on November 4, 2022 along with its music video, marking Thalía's return to her pop music roots and topping the iTunes charts in Mexico, Argentina, Guatemala, Costa Rica, and the U.S. Latin area.

 Thalía stated that she fell in love with the song from the first time she heard the music demo and decided to record it but when she heard the first version she didn't like how it turned out and decided to start the song from scratch and in 10 minutes she wrote the final lyrics to the song adding her style into it while telling people to call her a "Psycho Bitch".

-Despite all this, the single's release was overshadowed by rumors that she would have insulted Shakira for her song Monotonía.
+Despite all this, the single's release was overshadowed by rumors that she would have insulted Shakira for her song "Monotonía."
 Thalía would later deny those claims at the press conference for the 23rd Annual Latin Grammy Awards and also by sharing WhatsApp messages between her and Shakira to show that they are actually friends.